 Everyone loves a festival, and we go searching them out wherever we go.
 Sometimes it’s unique to that particular place, like the famous Gilroy Garlic Festival, but no matter what the reason, they’re just plain fun.
-The Berkeley Kite Festival falls into the latter.
+Close to San Francisco, the Berkeley Kite Festival falls into the latter.
 It’s tons of fun with all kinds of activities to keep everyone smiling from the youngest to the oldest person in your family.

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!

 Never having been to the kite festival before, I didn’t realize how popular it was and how far away we’d have to park.
 One of us got up early and sequestered a great viewing and shade spot up on one of the hills.
 Was I ever grateful.
 I love sitting under a shade tree, don’t you?